talonendm/talonendm.github.io/aboutme.md

 *Generally*

-- I rock data 2
+- I rock data
-- I'm extremely loyal to data and models
+- I'm passionated and extremely loyal to everything that is based on data but having critical mindset

 What else do you need?